sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 > Note, you will see this "1-2-bust" pattern repeated in many
 > of Deckahedron World's rules

-### Harm Rules for Other Campaigns
+### Receiving Harm in Longer Campaigns

-When you are instructed to take a Harm token, you may absorb it using any relevant move cards and item cards, otherwise:
+When you are instructed to take a Harm token:

  * **If you already have 2 Harm tokens on your Exhaustion pile**:
    - Take a *Wound* instead